 Ear, Nose and Throat

-you get back to the things that matter.
+Our ENT team will develop a unique treatment plan to help you get back to things that matter.

-The IU Health Ear, Nose and Throat (ENT) team is a leader in the diagnosis and treatment of disorders of the head and neck, especially those related to the ear, nose, and throat.
-Our experienced team of board-certified Otorhinolaryngologist (ENT) physicians, as well as highly trained speech-language pathologists and audiologists, offer otolaryngology care for a lifetime, bringing exceptional care to both children and adults.
+Ear, Nose & Throat (ENT) specialists at Indiana University Health are leaders in the diagnosis and treatment of disorders of the head and neck, especially those related to the ear, nose and throat.
+Our experienced team of board certified otorhinolaryngologist (ENT) physicians, and highly trained speech-language pathologists and audiologists, offer ENT care for a lifetime—bringing exceptional services to both children and adults.

 We take the time to get to know our patients, conducting an extensive diagnostic review so we can understand each patient’s needs and recommend the most effective medical care.
 Treatment options include:

 This surgical option to open blocked sinuses is less invasive than traditional sinus surgery and offers a quicker recovery time.
 Using endoscopes (microscopic scopes placed into the nose) and a catheter-based system to access the sinuses, surgeons are able to open sinuses and provide immediate relief.

 Bone Anchored Hearing Aids